-Perhaps most notable in this case was the Chancery Court's criticism of the Dollar Shareholders valuation analyst's DCF analysis, which was significantly higher than the fair value estimate of the Dollar Board's valuation analyst as a result of the inclusion of potential synergies from the proposed merger.
+Perhaps most notable in this case was the Chancery Court's criticism of the Dollar Thrifty shareholders' valuation analyst's DCF analysis, which was significantly higher than the fair value estimate of the Dollar Thrifty board's valuation analyst as a result of the inclusion of potential synergies from the proposed merger.

-The Chancery Court stated that the inclusion of potential synergies did not allow for "a sound DCF valuation," and when the synergies were eliminated from the Dollar Shareholders valuation analyst's DCF analysis, the Dollar Shareholders admitted that its valuation analyst's analysis was "not fundamentally different" from the Dollar Board valuation analyst's analysis.
+The Chancery Court stated that the inclusion of potential synergies did not allow for "a sound DCF valuation," and when the synergies were eliminated from the Dollar Thrifty shareholders' valuation analyst's DCF analysis, the Dollar Thrifty shareholders admitted that its valuation analysis was "not fundamentally different" from the Dollar Thrifty board valuation analysis.

-With the two sides in general agreement on the value of Dollar Thrifty, the Chancery Court supported its ruling that the Dollar Board selected a reasonable course of action in entering into the merger transaction by noting that "Dollar Thrifty had pressed Hertz to pay something very near the high end of its own view of [the] standalone value [of Dollar Thrifty]."6
+With the two sides in general agreement on the value of Dollar Thrifty, the Chancery Court supported its ruling that the Dollar Thrifty board of directors selected a reasonable course of action in entering into the merger transaction, noting that "Dollar Thrifty had pressed

+Hertz to pay something very near the high end of its own view of [the] standalone value [of Dollar Thrifty]."

-In both Golden (described later in this article) and Dollar, the Chancery Court clearly viewed the inclusion of expected post-merger synergies in the valuation of the target company stock as inappropriate.
+In both Golden (described later in this article) and Dollar Thrifty, the Chancery Court viewed the inclusion of expected post-merger synergies in the valuation of the target company stock as inappropriate.
 However, one can point to additional shareholder disputes decided by the Chancery Court where a guideline publicly traded company method was the primary valuation method.

 In such decisions, the Chancery Court has typically allowed a control premium to be included in the fair value of the target entity.
-One can only wonder whether an acquisition premium or control premium would have been allowed by the Chancery Court if the Dollar Shareholders valuation analyst utilized a guideline publicly traded company valuation method instead of the DCF method.
+One can only wonder whether an acquisition premium or control premium would have been allowed by the Chancery Court if the Dollar Thrifty shareholders' valuation analyst had used a guideline publicly traded company valuation method instead of the DCF method.

-Furthermore, if the Chancery Court allowed such a premium, it is interesting to speculate whether the Chancery Court would have insisted that the premium be adjusted to exclude expected post-merger synergies.
+Furthermore, if the Chancery Court allowed such a premium, it is interesting to speculate whether the Chancery Court would have insisted that the premium be adjusted to exclude expected postmerger synergies.

-For several years, commentators in the business valuation community have debated the issue of whether the guideline publicly traded company method always results in a noncontrolling ownership interest value.
+For several years, commentators in the business valuation community have debated whether the guideline publicly traded company method always results in a non-controlling ownership interest value.
 The Chancery Court clearly is not a fan of including post-merger synergies in a fair value estimate of a target entity.